adkendall/DHPDocs/docs/FHIR Implementation/fhir_appointments.rst

 Appointment Attachments
 ~~~~~~~~~~~~~~~~~~~~~~~
 Appointments can have documents attached, for example, the original appointment letter or directions to a hospital.
 Unfortunately, FHIR DSTU2 does not provide a straight forward way to link appointments with other resources but the need can be met using contained resources.
-DhpAppointments and DhpViewOnlyAppointments can therfore contain resources of type DhpCorrespondence, which in turn contain documents, either as base64 inline data or as external links.
+DhpAppointments and DhpViewOnlyAppointments can therefore contain resources of type DhpCorrespondence, which in turn contains documents, either as base64 inline data or as external links.

 .. _section-1: